wkoszek/me/source/blog/2012-09-07-book-the-tipping-point.md

 Full title: "The Tipping Point: How Little Things Can Make a Big Difference"

-Interesting take on spreading epidemies of all sorts.
+Interesting take on spreading epidem ies of all sorts.

 This is actually about word-to-mouth communications between connectors (people) and mavens (information hubs).